Aviadvigatel PD-14: Development

 United Engine was to deliver five PD-14 engines to Irkut by the end of 2018, following Rosaviatsia certification.
 The aim was to start flight tests on the MC-21 in 2019 for type certification of the variant by 2021.
 EASA certification was expected, when the engine entered serial production.
 In October 2018, Rosaviatsia granted certification for the PD-14, and delivery of the first engines for two MC-21s were then expected by the end of 2018.
 European certificate validation was planned for 2019.

 In January 2020, Irkut received the first PD-14 engines to be installed on an MC-21 airliner, and the first PD-14-powered MC-21-310 variant made its maiden flight on 15 December 2020 from Irkutsk.

 In October 2021, the engine successfully passed landmark volcanic ash exposure tests.
 According to Anatoly Serdyukov, the thrust of the PD-14 “practically did not decrease” after the engine was exposed to the presence of the ash for one hour.

+Until November 2024, United Engine Corporation (UEC) delivered only two PD-14 engines to customers, even though in October 2023 Alexander Inozemtsev, general designer of UEC-Aviation Engines, reported to Vladimir Putin about the intention to produce 12 PD-14 engines in 2024 and 24 in 2025.
+The plans for 2025 were reduced to seven units.

 The first mass-produced batch was delivered to a test facility in February 2025.
 The new engine features hollow titanium fan blades for reduced weight and allegedly incorporates at least 16 new technological solutions.
 The engine was approved for low-temperature operation.

+According to Aerospace Global News, Russian daily newspaper Kommersant said in January 2025 that 24 PD-14 engines were planned to be produced in 2025 but that this was then reduced to seven units for the whole of 2025.
+Kommersant said that production of the MC-21 would reach a rate of 36 units per year after 2029.